Khaled2049/all-out/frontend/README.md

+# Running in Docker

+Make sure you are in the **all-out/frontend** directory.

+Run the command `docker compose up -d` to start the dev client

+This will be accessible at your [localhost](localhost:3000) on port 3000

+Any edits made will be seen after a browser refresh.

+To stop and remove the container, run `docker compose down` (do this at the end of a dev session).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.